 In 2013, Voipfone won the Queen's Award for Enterprise - the UK's highest business accolade.

 In late 2003, Lee Rose, Voipfone's founder and Technical Director, drew on his previous experience with analogue telephone switchboards and audio streaming technologies and built software that allowed conversations to take place over the internet and was therefore free.

 He used a new VoIP technology called SIP (Session Initiation Protocol).
 It soon became clear to him that there was nothing like this available in the market and that many other small businesses would find it useful.

 In 2004, iNet Telecoms Ltd was registered at companies house and Lee started to build the Voipfone brand.
-Colin Duffy, Voipfone's current CEO had worked on the commercial side of telephony and internet technologies with BT for many years and got involved in early 2005 to help turn Lee’s prototype into a business.
-From that point on it has been eleven years of hard work by some very talented people to get to where we are today.
+Colin Duffy, Voipfone's current CEO had worked on the commercial side of telephony and internet technologies with BT for many years and got involved in early 2005 to help turn Lee's prototype into a business.
+From that point on it has been many years of hard work by some very talented people to get to where we are today.

 Almost everything has been built from original code: the hosted switchboard services and telephony products we sell, the billing platforms and Package BuilderTM (see later) necessary to derive revenue from them, the back office support and Customer Management Systems, the interfaces between our suppliers and security systems, the website and customer control panels that connect customers in real time to our switching platform and the physical infrastructure that makes up the network platform.

 To date, this is approaching three quarters of a million lines of original code running on equipment in three physically separate Data Centres.

 Until 13 or so years ago, it was impossible for a company of our size to originate and receive a standard telephone call on its own network and send one to any telephone in the world.
 In fact, in many parts of the world, it is still only possible for a government to do it.